Adverse childhood experiences: Adulthood

 Adults with ACE exposure report having worse mental and physical health, more serious symptoms related to illnesses, and poorer life outcomes.
-Across numerous studies these effects go beyond behavioral and medical issues, and include damage to DNA, higher levels of stress hormones, and reduced immune function.
-The effects of ACEs goes beyond just physical and behavioral health with studies reporting that people with high ACEs scores showed less trust in government COVID-19 information and polices.
+Across numerous studies these effects go beyond behavioral and medical issues, and include changes in gene expression, higher levels of stress hormones, and reduced immune function.

-It is thought that all adult depression results from something happening in childhood.
-That could be things like aversive childhood experiences that lead to depression, or if something that happens in adulthood that leads to depression tends to stem from something that happened in childhood as well.
-It seems that the main things that led children to have adult depression is that of their parent's mental health issues and childhood neglect.

 Biological changes

-Due to many of the early life stressors caused by exposure to ACEs there are noted changes the body in people with ACE exposures compared to people with little to no ACE exposure.
+Due to many of the early life stressors caused by exposure to ACEs there are noted changes to the body in people with ACE exposures compared to people with little to no ACE exposure.
 This is most evident in structural changes in the brain with the hippocampus, the amygdala, and the corpus callosum being important targets of study.
 These areas of the brain are more vulnerable than others due to the higher density of glucocorticoid receptors in these regions of the brain.
 Multiple effects have been noted including diminished thickness, reduced size, and reduced size of connective networks in the brain.

 Physical health

 ACEs have been linked to numerous negative health and lifestyle issues into adulthood across multiple countries and regions including the United States, the European Union, South Africa, and Asia.
 Across all these groups researchers have reported seeing the adoption of higher rates of unhealthy lifestyle behavior including sexual risk taking, smoking, heavy drinking, and obesity.
-The associations between these lifestyle issues and ACEs shows a dose response relationship with people having four or more ACEs have significantly more of these lifestyle problems.
+The associations between these lifestyle issues and ACEs shows a dose response relationship with people having four or more ACEs tend to have significantly more of these lifestyle problems.
+Two studies that also showed a dose-response relationship between ACEs and alcoholism found that individuals who had witnessed household substance abuse were more likely to abuse alcohol, regardless of ACE score.

 Physical health problems arise in people with ACEs with a similar dose response relationship.
-Chronic illnesses such as asthma, arthritis, cardiovascular disease, cancer, diabetes, stroke, and migraines show increased symptom severity in step was exposure to ACEs.
+Chronic illnesses such as asthma, arthritis, cardiovascular disease, cancer, diabetes, stroke, and migraines show increased symptom severity in step with exposure to ACEs.

+Research shows that substance abuse is not an inevitable outcome of ACEs.
+Adoption of health-risky behaviors may be influenced by genetics and environmental factors.